mozilla-mobile/mozilla-vpn-client/docs/dev-containers.md

 Currently all Tasks are probably writing to the workspace-folder, which is mounted on the Host's OS.
 Unless you are running this on Linux, this is very costly.

 ### Q: Get a Container Engine On MacOS:
-- Grab [Docker Desktop](https://www.docker.com/products/docker-desktop/) (Mozillians: Get a Licence in Servicedesk!)
+- Grab [Docker Desktop](https://www.docker.com/products/docker-desktop/) (Mozillians: Get a licence in servicedesk!)
 - Install With Recommended Settings
 - If on M1
   - Go to Docker Settings -> "Features in development"